usgs/wdfn-blog/content/beyond_basic_data_munging.md

 ### Gather or stack variables in long data frame using `gather`

-First, we want to plot the variables through time to see major discharge and concentration events.
+We can plot the variables through time to see major discharge and concentration events.
 With our current data structure, we could easily create individual plots of all constituents and discharge through time - e.g., this plot of TP through time:

 ``` r
  ggplot(cumulative_dat, aes(x = Date, y = TP_mgL)) +